Thank you! Your submission has been received!

 New call-to-action

-Podman and Docker: Differences
+Podman vs Docker: Differences

 According to Google Trends, both Docker and Podman have had fluctuating interest over the last five years, with Docker being consistently more popular.
-But right now, these two container orchestration tools have reached the peak interest from users.
+But right now, these two container orchestration tools have reached the peak interest of users.

 Podman and Docker share many features in common but have some fundamental differences.
 These don't make one better than the other but might be decisive to select the most appropriate for a specific project.